pacphi/make-onboarding-suck-less/scripts/tanzu/tap/INSTALL.md

 ```
 tanzu package installed delete tap -n tap-install -y
 ```
 > Be patient!
 This can take up to 10m or more.
 It may even timeout.
 Just wait a little longer.
-Then verify that the only two packages remaining are: `antrea` and `metrics-server` by executing `tanzu package installed list -A`.
+Then verify that the only two packages remaining are: `antrea`, `external-dns` and `metrics-server` by executing `tanzu package installed list -A`.

 Delete lingering resources